nickfu98/Hospital-appointments-dashbaord-project/README.md

   1. Westside Clinic is the top revenue generating branch, especially from Physiotherapy
     - Continue to invest in equipment and staff capacity at Westside Clinic to maintain growth.
     - Replicate successful treatment practices and offerings at Central Hospital and Eastside Clinic to balance load and increase revenue at those branches as well.
-       - Drive X-Ray campaigns at Eastside and Westside Clinics to bring Eastside and Westside X-Ray revenues closer to Central's levels.
+       - Drive X-Ray campaigns at Eastside and Westside Clinics to help close the revenue gap with Central Hospital.
     - Prioritize ECGs and Physiotherapy across the board for marketing campaigns and monitor demand to reduce issues providing these treatments.
   2. January, October, and June have the highest no-show rates.
 Reducing no-show rates should be a top priority
     - Introduce automated reminder systems (text messages, emails, and calls) 24-72 hours before appointments to ensure patients are being notified of upcoming appointments.